Display-Lab/precision-feedback-pipeline/LeakdownTester/readme.md

 ### String Args
 - `--target` `local` : String which the script parses and uses to set the API endpoint for the POST requests.
 Use "local", "heroku", or "cloud".
 - `--useGit` `"link"` : Paste a link to a GitHub `input_message.JSON` file inside "" to pull that JSON file in and use the script to send copies of it to the chosen endpoint.
-- `--persona` `alice` : String representing a persona name from the [knowledge base repo](https://github.com/Display-Lab/knowledge-base/tree/main/vignettes/personas).
+- `--persona` `alice` : String representing a persona name from the Knowledge-base's [personas folder](https://github.com/Display-Lab/knowledge-base/tree/main/vignettes/personas).
 Using this argument will send a single persona's input_message file directly from GitHub as a POST request.
 Use any of the persona names, in lowercase.
+- `--pathway` `social_loss` : String representing a causal pathway from the Knowledge-base's [causal pathway testing suite](https://github.com/Display-Lab/knowledge-base/blob/main/vignettes/dev_templates/causal_pathway_test_suite).
+Using this argument will send a single causal-pathway input_message file directly from GitHub as a POST request.
+Use any of the ten implemented causal pathways, in lowercase, with underscores where needed.

 -  `--csv` `"filepath to CSV"` : Use double quotation marks around the filepath to your local copy of the MPOG-like test data CSV file.
 Note: it is better to set the filepath as an environmental variable, but this functionality is fully implemented.
 -  `--service_account` `"filepath to service account"` : Use double quotation marks around the filepath to your local copy of the service account file.
 Note: it is better to set the filepath as an environmental variable, but this functionality is fully implemented.
 Access to the service account file details are controlled, connect with the developers to get access.